- Personal Injury Lawyer

 - Why Refer?

 - Contact Us

-Car accidents can be devastating, and one of the most common results is lower back injury among drivers and passengers.
-Whether it’s a major muscle strain, severed spinal cord, or paralysis, these injuries can be life-altering for years to come.
-You may not be able to return to work or take care of your children due to your back injury.
+Car accidents can be devastating, and one of the most common results for drivers and passengers is lower back injury.
+Whether it’s a significant muscle strain, severed spinal cord, or paralysis, these injuries can be life-altering for years.
+You may be unable to return to work or care for your children due to your back pain.

 You can sue for lower back injuries in a car accident and be awarded damages for medical bills, lost wages, pain and suffering, and other expenses.
 With a successful settlement agreement or jury award, you can achieve financial compensation.
-This is especially true if the accident was caused by someone else’s negligence – whether a drunk driver, distracted driver, or manufacturer who produced a defective vehicle.
+This is especially true if someone else’s negligence caused the accident – whether a drunk driver, distracted driver, or manufacturer who produced a defective vehicle.

-There were 33,244 fatal motor vehicle crashes in the United States in 2019 in which 36,096 deaths and countless additional injuries occurred, according to the Insurance Institute for Highway Safety (IIHS).
-The best way to find out about your legal rights after a car accident is to talk to a skilled and experienced back injury lawyer in Mobile, Alabama.
+The best way to learn about your legal rights after a car accident is to talk to a skilled and experienced back injury lawyer in Mobile, Alabama.
 An attorney can assess your situation and advise you about your legal options.